Scripter17/url-cleaner/README.md

 ## Privacy

+There are some things you need to be careful about both with URL cleaning in general and URL Cleaner specifically.

 ### Redirect sites

 The main privacy concern when using URL Cleaner for day-to-day activities is the fact URL Cleaner, when the `no-network` flag isn't set, expands redirects/shortlinks.